Addison County PreK

 Your family will NOT pay any tuition costs for the 10 hours/week for 35 weeks of publicly funded PreK programming.
 If your child is enrolled in a public school program, the school will handle your enrollment.
 If your child is enrolled in a private program, your school district will pay the private program tuition for your child for those 10 hours/week for 35 weeks/year.

 Families are responsible for child care tuition fees beyond the hours of publicly funded PreK.
 If you have questions regarding your tuition bill, you should contact the director of your child's program for more information.
 Your family may qualify for programs that provide additional assistance with paying for child care services beyond PreK hours.
 To learn more and for eligibility information regarding child care financial assistance programs, please contact Child Care Resource and Referral at (802) 388-4304.

 How do I Sign Up?

 To enroll, your family must identify the program that you would like your child to attend and contact them first.
-Do you know whether you would like your child to attend an Addison County school based or community partner program?
-If not, look for a school or community-based prequalified PreK program to enroll your child.
+Do you know which program you want to select?
+If not, review how to choose a preschool here and then look for a school or community-based prequalified PreK program that matches your child and family's needs.